Tanisha-Jain-1211/SMART-AI-INTELLIGENCE-SYSTEM/README.md

 <!-- Introduces the project, stack, and local setup instructions for all services. -->
-# Smart Complaint Intelligence System
+# Smart AI Complaint Intelligence System

 Smart Complaint Intelligence System is a full-stack platform where citizens submit civic complaints and AI assists with category prediction, urgency scoring, and duplicate detection for faster resolution.